-- Statement of research interests (up to 1,000 words), outlining the topics and content of the seminar and lecture the Fellow will give during the period of the fellowship
+- Statement of research interests (up to 1,000 words), outlining the topics and content of the lecture and seminar the Fellow will give during the period of the fellowship

 - Two letters of recommendation

-Submissions sent later than the deadline will not be considered.
-The successful candidate(s) will be notified of the results by mid-February 2019.
-The Fellowship will have to take place between March and mid-June 2019.
+Submissions that are incomplete or sent later than the deadline will not be considered.
+The successful candidate(s) will be notified of the results in early February 2020.
+The Fellowship will have to take place between March and end of May 2020.